 “You can be paid to be a facilitator for a mastermind group, which is a peer-to-peer mentoring group to bring people together to discuss their ideas and offer each other support," said Clark.

-When you've earned enough income to reinvest it, a common source of cash flow to supplement your income now and in retirement is to own one or more rental properties, said Paul DeLauro, manager of wealth planning for City National Bank.
+When you've earned enough income to reinvest it, a common source of cash flow to supplement your income now and in retirement is to own one or more rental properties, said Alan Wolberg, manager of wealth planning for City National Bank.